 TODOME Da Fox (Noe Iwai)

-The experience of life in the West as a Japanese female is an integral part of my work.
-Within this, traditional gestures and cultural rituals of various countries mirror my multicultural heritage and upbringing, as well as my interpersonal and emotive narratives.
-These relationships centering on care and respect for family and friends in Japan and in England are ongoing veins of research in my work, as a connection to the broader cultural past.
-I also focus on the importance of notions of equality, inclusivity, and openness.
-I, therefore, emphasise the exclusive characteristics of Kabuki which is a Japanese traditional theatre performance which dominated by male.
-For example, in my performance of 'Fox Rain’ (2017), I questioned the exclusivity of Kabuki by creating a group performance referring to elements of Kabuki, but without sexual or racial boundaries.
-The choreography was also inspired by Butoh, a more modern (post-war) genre of Japanese dance performance to express the griff and struggle or each individuals.
+The experience of life in the West as a Japanese female is an integral part of her work.
+Within this, traditional gestures and cultural rituals of various countries mirror her multicultural heritage and upbringing, as well as her interpersonal and emotive narratives.
+These relationships centring on care and respect for family and friends in Japan and in England are ongoing veins of research in her work, as a connection to the broader cultural past.

-I am therefore deeply interested in recreating the ‘foxes’ trickery’ by performing in the open air - most of her performances take place in nature with minimal additions of man-made objects.
-Restricted sites such as theatres, churches, or houses, are therefore avoided in my performance work.
+She is therefore deeply interested in recreating the ‘foxes’ trickery’ (The Shapeshifter) by performing in the open air - most of her performances take place in nature with minimal additions of man-made objects.
+Restricted sites such as theatres, churches, or houses, are therefore avoided in her performance work.

 Education